microsoft/vscode-docs/tutorials/docker-extension/containerize-app.md

 1. If your app uses additional libraries described in a `requirements.txt` file, uncomment the last three lines in the `Dockerfile`.

-1. In the `hello_app` folder, create a file named `uwsgi.ini` with the following contents, which indicates that the Flask app object is found in the `webapp.py` module, and that it's named `app`:
+1. In your app folder (`hello_app` in the sample), create a file named `uwsgi.ini` with the following contents, which indicates that the Flask app object is found in the `webapp.py` module, and that it's named `app` (change as needed for your app):

     ```ini
     [uwsgi]